Dr. Phillip Karber

 Strategic Assessments & Planning

 Nuclear Proliferation & Extended Deterrence

-Dr. Karber earned his B.A. in political science from Pepperdine College, his Ph.D. in international law from Georgetown University, and certificates from Harvard’s JFK School of Government, the Wharton Business School, and the Harvard Business School.
+Dr. Karber earned his B.A. in political science from Pepperdine College, was a Graduate Fellow at the Center for Strategic & International Studies, and earned his Ph.D. in international law from Georgetown University, as well as certificates from Harvard’s JFK School of Government, the Wharton Business School, and the Harvard Business School.